Heiss/Sciebo-Install/README.md

 sciebo_rds_install/main.py --help
 ```

-If you have poetry installed, you can use it.
+If you have poetry installed, you can use it, too.
 So the installation will not rubbish your local python environment, because it uses virtualenv on its own.

 ```bash
 git clone https://github.com/Heiss/Sciebo-RDS-Install.git && cd Sciebo-RDS-Install